“Sunflowers” by Vincent van Gogh

-In this painting, the dying flowers are built up with thick brushstrokes called impasto.
-The impasto technique evokes the texture of the seed-heads.
+In this painting, the flowers are built up with thick brushstrokes, the impasto technique evokes the texture of the seed-heads.
 Van Gogh wrote to his brother:

 “I am working at it every morning from sunrise on, for the flowers fade so quickly.
-I am now on the fourth picture of sunflowers.
+I am now in the fourth picture of sunflowers.
 This fourth one is a bunch of 14 flowers … it gives a singular effect.”

-Sunflowers were symbols of happiness for Van Gogh, and it was painted during a period of excited optimism when Van Gogh awaited the arrival of his hero, the avant-garde painter Paul Gauguin.
+Sunflowers were symbolic of happiness for Van Gogh, and it was painted during a period of optimism when Van Gogh awaited the arrival of his hero, the avant-garde painter Paul Gauguin.
 The lonely painter had moved to Arles, where he dreamed of setting up a community of artists with Gauguin as its mentor.

 - Starry Night